aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-crm/barcode-generator-for-dynamics-crm/_index.md

 - Get Token button on e-mail entity.
 - Insert Token with in e-mail body.
 - Generate BarCode and replace inside e-mail when sending.
-- BarCode generation functionality is seperated with other plugins.
+- BarCode generation functionality is separated with other plugins.
 ## **System Requirements and Supported Platforms**
 ### **System Requirements**
-In order to install and use Aspose .NET BarCode Generator for Microsoft Dynamics CRM you need to have one of the following CRM version installed.
+In order to install and use Aspose .NET BarCode Generator for Microsoft Dynamics CRM you need to have one of the following CRM versions installed.

 - Microsoft Dynamics CRM 2013 On-Premises.
 - Microsoft Dynamics CRM 2015 On-Premises.